Design Challenge 1, DUE 3/1/19

 Sketch 1: Create a Design that shows symmetrical balance.
 Consider the principles of compositional movement when sketching your design.

 Sketch 2: Create a Design that shows asymmetrical balance.
 Consider the principles of compositional movement when sketching your design.

 Sketch 3: Create a Design that incorporates and focuses on the Principle of Pattern and Rhythm.
 Consider trying an organic pattern with flowing irregular rhythm.

 Sketch 4: Create a Design that uses the Principle of Contrast to show an image with

 an Emphasis or a focal point.

-Sketch 1: Search for a fashion design online that is part of famous designer's 2017 spring collection.
-For example, image search Calvin Kline's spring collection and sketch one of the outfits you see.
+Sketch 1: Search for a fashion design online that is part of famous designer's 2019 spring collection.
+For example, you could image search Calvin Klein's spring collection and sketch one of the outfits you see.